Mobile Billing UX.UI Design

 Evolving the concept through insight

-We learned that material images were unnecessary for experienced estimators, but color distinction was important.
-I proposed adding a color indicator during quantity selection.
+Testing also revealed that recognition cues shift with expertise.
+Material images were unnecessary for experienced estimators, but color distinction mattered.
+I proposed a color indicator during quantity selection, so the right variant stands out at a glance.

 (Implications from Evaluation)